deckhouse/virtualization/docs/USER_GUIDE.md

       ...
 ```

-For longer scenarios and/or the presence of private data, the script for initial initialization of the virtual machine can be created in a Secret resource.
+For longer scenarios and/or when private data is involved, the script for initial initialization of the virtual machine can be created in a Secret resource.
 An example of a Secret with a Cloud-Init script is shown below:

 ```yaml
 apiVersion: v1